murphyry/powerflex-host-capacity/README.md

 ### Pre-reqs:
 - This script makes API calls to the PowerFlex Manager API using the curl package.
 Check if curl is installed by running ```curl -V```
 - This script parses the API call output using the jq package.
 Check if jq is installed by running ```jq```
+- This script performs division on variables using the bc package.
+Check if bc is installed by running ```bc```
 ### Download the script:
 - ```wget https://raw.githubusercontent.com/murphyry/powerflex-host-capacity/refs/heads/main/powerflex_host_capacity.sh```
 ### Edit the script and add your PowerFlex Manager username, password, and IP address in the "SCRIPT VARIABLES" section: